Coloquinte/torchSR/README.md

 Thanks to the people behind [torchvision](https://github.com/pytorch/vision) and [EDSR](https://github.com/zhouhuanxiang/EDSR-PyTorch), whose work inspired this repository.

-Some of the models used here come from [EDSR-PyTorch](https://github.com/zhouhuanxiang/EDSR-PyTorch).
+Some of the model codes used here come from [EDSR-PyTorch](https://github.com/zhouhuanxiang/EDSR-PyTorch) and [CARN-PyTorch](https://github.com/nmhkahn/CARN-pytorch).